 2. Automate Bill Pay: For bills that you pay every month, set up automatic payment from your checking or other bank account.
 We pay most of our monthly bills automatically, including the mortgage, home equity line of credit, utilities, garbage collection, internet phone, cable, and cell phone.
 Not only does automatic bill pay save time, but it also eliminates the chance we’ll forget to pay a bill on time.

 3. Go Paperless (Part I): Credit card companies, mutual funds, banks and other companies are moving towards paperless statements.
 Vanguard, for example, eliminates certain annual fees if you agree to receive investing materials electronically.
 Not only do paperless statements save trees and money, but they also cut down on your time processing mail and dealing with clutter.

 4. Go Paperless (Part II): For those documents you do receive and must keep, consider scanning the document and saving it electronically.
 We have an inexpensive scanner that also serves as our printer and a copier.
 Scanning is easy, and it reduces the clutter in our home.
 Here are some Energy Star scanners from Amazon that are reasonably priced.

-8. Automate Investments: If you make regular investments or savings contributions, set up an automatic investment plan.
+7. Automate Investments: If you make regular investments or savings contributions, set up an automatic investment plan.
 You can have a portion of your paycheck directed to a savings account or broker.
 And you can set up automatic investments with any broker or mutual fund company.
-We invest in Berkshire Hathaway each month through an automatic investment plan with Sharebuilder.
+We invest each month in an automatic investment plan with Betterment.
 Once you set up the automatic investment plan, you don’t have to worry about missing an investment, and it makes saving a lot easier.

 If you know of other tips to help declutter finances, please leave a comment.